elarabyelaidy19/basecs/CS61B/Notes/Week 10/Minimum Spanning Trees.md

 ## Definition

 Given an undirected graph, a spanning tree T is a subgraph of G, which has the following properties.
+And it is called "spanning" since all vertices are included.
 * Is connected.
 * Is acyclic.
 * Includes all of the vertices.